Offering Help in English: Native Speakers’ Ways

 English Expressions to Offer Help in Specific Situations

 There are different contexts, such as home, office, or public places, where you may need to offer people help.
-However, whether you offer help to someone known to you or a stranger, you must follow the tips I mentioned above.
+However, whether you help someone you know or a stranger, you must follow the above-mentioned tips.

-In this part of the post, I’ll share some expressions that you can use while offering someone help in specific conditions.
+In this part of the post, I’ll share some expressions you can use while offering help in specific conditions.

 Offering Help at Home